Scapegoat tree: Insertion

 Where x = this node, x + 1 = parent and size(sibling) is the only function call actually required.

 Once the scapegoat is found, the subtree rooted at the scapegoat is completely rebuilt to be perfectly balanced.
 This can be done in $O(n)$ time by traversing the nodes of the subtree to find their values in sorted order and recursively choosing the median as the root of the subtree.

 As rebalance operations take $O(n)$ time (dependent on the number of nodes of the subtree), insertion has a worst-case performance of $O(n)$ time.
 However, because these worst-case scenarios are spread out, insertion takes $O(\log n)$ amortized time.

 Sketch of proof for cost of insertion

+Scapegoat trees are loosely height balanced, having a height of $O(\log n)$.
+The cost of finding the insertion point and placing the node is bounded by the height, which is $O(\log n)$.
+Following the insertion, there may be a rebalancing that can cost up to $O(n)$.
+We will now show that the cost of rebalancing is amortized $O(\log n)$ per insertion.

 Define the Imbalance of a node v to be the absolute value of the difference in size between its left node and right node minus 1, or 0, whichever is greater.
 In other words: